Strange is the new normal in Gregg Araki’s splashy and squishy Kaboom.

 Pulled from the Warner archives without any restoration, the disc boasts a surprisingly robust image.

-Mann loved the west like he loved Greek tragedy or Shakespeare (Lears abound in his ranches), as an arena for moral and visceral conflict, so intense as to become mythical.
+Mann loved the west like he loved Greek tragedy or Shakespeare, as an arena for moral and visceral conflict, so intense as to become mythical.